대수다양체

 Consider the augmented Čech complex

-\[0 \to \mathcal{F}(U) \xrightarrow{\epsilon} \check{C}^0(\mathcal{U}, \mathcal{F}) \xrightarrow{d^0} \check{C}^1(\mathcal{U}, \mathcal{F}) \xrightarrow{d^1} \cdots\]We need to show that this is exact for \(p>0\), so it suffices to show that the identity chain map is nullhomotopic.
-To do this, for each \(p\geq 1\) we must explicitly construct a homotopy operator \(s^p : \check{C}^p(\mathcal{U}, \mathcal{F}) \to \check{C}^{p-1}(\mathcal{U}, \mathcal{F})\).
+\[0 \to \mathcal{F}(U) \xrightarrow{\epsilon} \check{C}^0(\mathcal{U}, \mathcal{F}) \xrightarrow{d^0} \check{C}^1(\mathcal{U}, \mathcal{F}) \xrightarrow{d^1} \cdots\]What we need to show is that this is exact for \(p>0\), so it suffices to show that the identity chain map is nullhomotopic.
+To do this, for each \(p\geq 1\) we need to explicitly construct a homotopy operator \(s^p : \check{C}^p(\mathcal{U}, \mathcal{F}) \to \check{C}^{p-1}(\mathcal{U}, \mathcal{F})\).

 To define this function, we need to explain how each component